Qiskit/RFCs/README.md

 # When Should You Write an RFC?

-RFC's should be reserved for 'substantial' changes to any Qiskit project. and the RFC process itself.
+RFC's should be reserved for 'substantial' changes to any Qiskit project and the RFC process itself.
 By this, we mean changes where the implementation path is not immediately clear and needs to be deconstructed by the Qiskit team.